 4. Use racks to store shoes in the lower area

 Organize shoes by style, putting boots, sandals and sneakers together with similar items.
-Use stackable racks so that you can make use the vertical space in your closet efficiently, and add more if your shoe collection grows.
+Use stackable racks so that you can make use of the vertical space in your closet efficiently, and add more if your shoe collection grows.

 5. Organize accessories by using boxes within boxes